EPIC US ROAD TRIP DAYS 26-29THE APPALACHIANS - GEORGIA, NORTH CAROLINA, VIRGINIA & WEST VIRGINIA

 The Terrific Trio

 It was late in the afternoon when we arrived at Rockfish Gap, a rather special point that marks something of a heavy-hitting terrific trio – the end of the Blue Ridge Parkway (the end for us, the start for most) and the start of the National Scenic Byway Skyline Drive at the entrance to Shenandoah National Park.
-Unfortunately we didn’t see much of it at all.
+Unfortunately we didn’t see much of the latter two at all.
 In fact, we saw nothing.

 Shenandoah National Park